ben0ford/HA-multifamily-OpenEVSE/README.md

 ### Dashboards
 All dashboards are in yaml mode so that we can use !include statements.

 Charger dashboards are all identical files, with the charger number determined simply from the URL for the dashboard.
-So, for instance, the dashboard /homeassistant/dashboards/08/fs-08.yaml, in total, is
+So, for instance, the dashboard /homeassistant/dashboards/08/fs-08.yaml, in total, is below.
+This allows us to change all charger dashboards at once by just changing the !include'd file.
+Same idea for the admin charger dashboards.
+We make ample use of HA's custom:button-card (to get javascript templating) and decluttering templates.

+Our scripts and automations hard-code in the prefix "FS-" so you'll have to modify for however you name your chargers.

 ```
 # The only value that needs to be changed from dashboard to dashboard is the